 - In order to prevent money laundering, fraud, and other unauthorized activity, Osprey Ltd may limit Customer’s withdrawal options.

-- Osprey Ltd customers can withdraw their funds and benefits whenever they need to.
+- Osprey Ltd customers can withdraw their funds and benefits whenever they need to provided they successfully complete the Identity Verification process outlined in Section 7.2 of these Terms and Conditions.
 To request a partial or complete withdrawal of funds from your account, click on “Withdrawal request” in your Osprey Ltd Portal.